-When Jesus returned from his travels where He encountered division and unbelief in who He claimed to be (the Messiah), he went to go the Temple.
-A large mob of Pharisees and religious teachers listened to Him as He taught, and trouble brewed as the Pharisees brought in a woman who was caught in adultery and they placed her in front of everyone.
-Jesus knew the Jewish Law stated that BOTH adulterous parties could get themselves stoned, but it was only the shattered woman who they placed in front of Him.
+When Jesus returned from his travels where he had encountered division and unbelief in who He claimed to be—the Messiah, he returned the next day to go the Temple.
+A large mob of Pharisees and religious teachers listened to him as he taught, and trouble brewed as the Pharisees brought in a woman that was caught in adultery and they placed her in front of everyone.
+Jesus knew the Jewish Law stated that BOTH adulterous parties could get themselves stoned, but it was only the shattered woman that they placed in front of him.

-Imagine how humiliated this woman must have felt as she awaited condemnation from her accusers without protection.
+Imagine how humiliating this woman must have felt as she awaited condemnation from her accusers without protection.
 Was she trembling?

-Understanding the ambush that Jesus had found Himself entangled in, He shifted His focus to the one needed Him the most: the wounded woman shamed by the crowd because she sinned.
-As Jesus saw her humiliation, terror, and shame, he scribbled in the sand and afterwards said, “…let the one who has never sinned throw the first stone!”
-Then He wrote in the sand a second time.
-Don’t we wish we could know what He wrote!
-Whatever it was, the accusers stopped and left!
+Understanding the ambush that Jesus had found himself entangled in, he shifts his focus to the one that needs him the most…the wounded woman shamed by the crowd because she sinned.
+As Jesus saw her humiliation, terror, and shame, he scribbled in the sand and afterwards said: “…let the one who has never sinned throw the first stone!”
+Then he wrote in the sand a second time.
+Don’t we wish we could know what he wrote?
+Whatever it was…the accusers stopped and left!